u-boot/u-boot/tools/binman/binman.rst

 Invoking binman within U-Boot
 -----------------------------

-Within U-Boot, binman is invoked by the build system, i.e. when you type 'make' or use buildman to build U-Boot.
+Within U-Boot, binman is invoked by the build system, i.e., when you type 'make' or use buildman to build U-Boot.
 There is no need to run binman independently during development.
 Everything happens automatically and is set up for your SoC or board so that binman produced the right things.